-From early groundbreakers like Luxo Jr to the present day, shorts have always been a big part of Pixar’s success story.
-It’s only right, then, that the studio’s Disney Plus offering includes this series of experimental shorts from new filmmakers.
+From early groundbreakers like Luxo Jr right up to the present day, shorts have always been a big part of Pixar’s success story.
+It’s only fair, then, that the studio’s Disney Plus offering includes this series of experimental shorts from new filmmakers.
 Given Pixar’s track record in pushing the envelope, you're in for something special.

 The World According to Jeff Goldblum

 Jeff Goldblum could make reading a phone book sound riveting, so it's hard to imagine a more charismatic host for a documentary series.
 Each themed instalment – early episodes are devoted to ice cream and sneakers – features a mix of science, history and unlikely connections, all served with a generous sprinkling of Goldblum.
 Season 2 is on the way.

 As if to prove its new service really is all-encompassing, Disney has even found a way to bring its theme parks into the mix.
 The Imagineering Story is a six-hour documentary series delving into the history of the vast empire, while showing how some of Disney’s most iconic attractions are brought to life.

 Arguably the TV show that set Marvel on its path to big screen dominance, this long-running ’90s cartoon was pioneering in the way it took the serialized storytelling of comic books to kids’ TV.
 Loaded with familiar characters, surprisingly complex, and delivering new takes on classic X-storylines, it’s a true classic.